charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Javascript/Intermediate Javascript.md

 	sliderCont.classList.add(className);
 }
 ```
- - now this is not the most elegant of solutions but allows you to replace the second one dynamically without having to know what class is currently taking up that second slot. and this is on the fly to be hooked up to an event handler and get those lit transitions see [[Intermediate CSS#Transitions]]
+ - now this is not the most elegant of solutions but allows you to replace the second one dynamically without having to know what class is currently taking up that second slot. and this is on the fly to be hooked up to an event handler and get those lit transitions see [[Intermediate HTMl & CSS#Transitions]]
 #### dialog boxes as form popups
- see [[Intermediate CSS#Styling Forms]] to see it's implemenation with html.
+ see [[Intermediate HTMl & CSS#Styling Forms]] to see it's implemenation with html.
 	 once the html is populated, you'll need to store the button to pop up the form, the form itself, and a cancel button for the form.
 ```javascript